caseywdunn/sharkmer/readme.md

     sharkmer --help
 ### Incremental kmer counting

+Incremental kmer counting for genome size estimation takes a lot of data (about 50x coverage of the genome), and a large amount of RAM.
+So this example isn't practical on most laptops, given their disk and RAM limitations, and will require a workstation or cluster.

+First download the data as follows (this is the full dataset, so it will be quite large):

+    fastq-dump SRR23143278

 An example analysis would look like this:

-    sharkmer -k 21 -n 10 --histo-max 10000 -o Agalma-elegans agalma_1_R1.fastq agalma_1_R2.fastq agalma_2_R1.fastq agalma_2_R2.fastq
+    sharkmer -k 21 -n 10 --histo-max 10000 -o Cordagalma-ordinatum SRR23143278.fastq

 The incremental histogram files in this case would be:

-    Agalma-elegans.histo # All the incremental histograms, each in their own column.
+    Cordagalma-ordinatum.histo # All the incremental histograms, each in their own column.
 Suitable for analysis with `sharkmer_viewer.py`.

-    Agalma-elegans_final.histo # Just the final histogram with all data.
+    Cordagalma-ordinatum.final.histo # Just the final histogram with all data.
 Suitable for analysis with genomescope and other tools.

 Then to explore the results:
-    sharkmer_viewer Agalma-elegans.histo
+    sharkmer_viewer Cordagalma-ordinatum.histo

 The final histogram on all the data is also written to its own file, and you can view that with, for example, [GenomeScope2](https://github.com/tbenavi1/genomescope2.0):

-    genomescope2 -i Agalma-elegans.final.histo -o Agalma-elegans -k 21
+    genomescope2 -i Cordagalma-ordinatum.final.histo -o Cordagalma-ordinatum -k 21

 The included `genomemovie.sh` script will generate a movie of the incremental GenomeScope2 histograms.
-For example, to create a movie of the `Cordagalma` test dataset in this repo:
+For example, to create a movie of the `Cordagalma` test dataset:

     conda activate shark
-    bash genomescopemovie.sh sharkmer_viewer/tests/data/Cordagalma.histo Cordagalma.output
+    bash genomescopemovie.sh Cordagalma-ordinatum.histo Cordagalma-ordinatum.output

 ### **in silico** PCR (sPCR)